Seeing through the smoke

 The show went on last night

-in a hall hung
+in a hall hung with banners --

 stop the killing